Change O-rings not Hoses

 Here are some more tips to make it easy.

-- Use a little refrigerant oil or Nylog on your hose connections and seals to keep them from conditioned and soft longer.
+- Use a little (a tiny bit) of refrigerant oil or Nylog on your hose connections and seals to keep them well conditioned.

 - Check your hoses before attaching them every time.
 In my experience most seals become damaged because they get a little out of place and then get installed anyway, crushing and damaging the seal.

-- Don’t over tighten your hoses, it you need to use channel locks you are doing it wrong.
+- Don’t over tighten your hoses, if you need to use channel locks you are doing it wrong.